-Join us April 8th at Congregation Beth Or in Maple Glen, PA for an empowering conversation with Dr. Rachel Brem about breast cancer risk factors, screening options, and self-advocacy.
+Join us November 4th at Temple Beth Or in Philadelphia, PA for an empowering conversation with Dr. Rachel Brem about breast cancer risk factors, screening options, and self-advocacy.
 Free genetic counseling will be available on site, as well as reduced-cost genetic screening.

 Due to the weather system affecting the greater Philadelphia area, this event has been postponed until November 4th, 2018.
 Thank you for your understanding!